Mansa Musa: Legacy

 Musa's reign is commonly regarded as Mali's golden age, but this perception may be the result of his reign being the best recorded by Arabic sources, rather than him necessarily being the wealthiest and most powerful mansa of Mali.
 The territory of the Mali Empire was at its height during the reigns of Musa and his brother Sulayman, and covered the Sudan-Sahel region of West Africa.

 Musa is less renowned in Mandé oral tradition as performed by the jeliw.
 He is criticized for being unfaithful to tradition, and some of the jeliw regard Musa as having wasted Mali's wealth.
 However, some aspects of Musa appear to have been incorporated into a figure in Mandé oral tradition known as Fajigi, which translates as "father of hope".
 Fajigi is remembered as having traveled to Mecca to retrieve ceremonial objects known as boliw, which feature in Mandé traditional religion.
 As Fajigi, Musa is sometimes conflated with a figure in oral tradition named Fakoli, who is best known as Sunjata's top general.
 The figure of Fajigi combines both Islam and traditional beliefs.

 The name "Musa" has become virtually synonymous with pilgrimage in Mandé tradition, such that other figures who are remembered as going on a pilgrimage, such as Fakoli, are also called Musa.

+Other maps depicting Mansa Musa or Mansa Musa like figures

+In 1525 Sicilian mapmaker Jacopo Russo created the Mansa Musa Map in honor of him.
+This tradition of showcasing a wealthy west African monarch goes back to Angelino Dulcert's 1339 map, the 1375 Catalan Atlas and several other European maps that were inspired by Mansa Musa's Hadj.